rwmtse/MessingAround/Smartphone/Screen/README.md

 **Requires BlackBerry WebWorks SDK for Smartphones v2.0 or higher**

+## Known Issues
+* Currently the setTitle() function has painting problems and isn't very functional

 Have a problem with this extension?
 [Log an Issue](https://github.com/blackberry/WebWorks/issues) or contact the [Author](https://github.com/tneil)

 ## How To Configure The Extension For Use